imgag/megSAP/doc/install_unix.md

 ## Initial setup

-To install the required tools and data you will need to execute custom script delivered with the repository.
+To install the required tools and databases you will need to execute some installation scripts in the order described here.
-If you work in a security critical environment it is advised that you use a [chroot environment](https://help.ubuntu.com/community/BasicChroot) as the scripts will attempt to install software with administrative privileges.

 First, we make sure the privileges of the installation scripts are correct:

 	> cd megSAP/data
 	> chmod 755 *.sh

-Next, we install all required tools
+Next, we install a few tools and download apptainer containers for the rest of the tools:

 	> ./download_tools.sh
-	> ./download_tools_somatic.sh #only needed for somatic analysis
-	> ./download_tools_rna.sh #only needed for RNA analysis
+	> ./download_container.sh

 Next, we need to download and index the reference genome: